ono-midori/ono-midori.github.io/techs/zguide.md

 You can swap a REP with a ROUTER, but you can also swap a REP with a DEALER, if the DEALER is talking to one and only one peer.

 When you replace a REP with a DEALER, your worker can suddenly go full asynchronous, sending any number of replies back.
 The cost is that you have to manage the reply envelopes yourself, and get them right, or nothing at all will work.
-We’ll see a worked example later.
-Let’s just say for now that DEALER to DEALER is one of the trickier patterns to get right, and happily it’s rare that we need it.
+We'll see a worked example later.
+Let's just say for now that DEALER to DEALER is one of the trickier patterns to get right, and happily it's rare that we need it.

 #### The ROUTER to ROUTER Combination

-This sounds perfect for N-to-N connections, but it’s the most difficult combination to use.
+This sounds perfect for N-to-N connections, but it's the most difficult combination to use.
 You should avoid it until you are well advanced with ZeroMQ.
-We’ll see one example it in the Freelance pattern in Chapter 4 - Reliable Request-Reply Patterns, and an alternative DEALER to ROUTER design for peer-to-peer work in Chapter 8 - A Framework for Distributed Computing.
+We'll see one example it in the Freelance pattern in Chapter 4 - Reliable Request-Reply Patterns, and an alternative DEALER to ROUTER design for peer-to-peer work in Chapter 8 - A Framework for Distributed Computing.

 #### Invalid Combinations

-Mostly, trying to connect clients to clients, or servers to servers is a bad idea and won’t work.
-However, rather than give general vague warnings, I’ll explain in detail:
+Mostly, trying to connect clients to clients, or servers to servers is a bad idea and won't work.
+However, rather than give general vague warnings, I'll explain in detail:

 - REQ to REQ: both sides want to start by sending messages to each other, and this could only work if you timed things so that both peers exchanged messages at the same time.
 It hurts my brain to even think about it.
 - REQ to DEALER: you could in theory do this, but it would break if you added a second REQ because DEALER has no way of sending a reply to the original peer.
 Thus the REQ socket would get confused, and/or return messages meant for another client.
 - REP to REP: both sides would wait for the other to send the first message.
 - REP to ROUTER: the ROUTER socket can in theory initiate the dialog and send a properly-formatted request, if it knows the REP socket has connected and it knows the identity of that connection.
-It’s messy and adds nothing over DEALER to ROUTER.
+It's messy and adds nothing over DEALER to ROUTER.

 The common thread in this valid versus invalid breakdown is that a ZeroMQ socket connection is always biased towards one peer that binds to an endpoint, and another that connects to that.
 Further, that which side binds and which side connects is not arbitrary, but follows natural patterns.
-The side which we expect to “be there” binds: it’ll be a server, a broker, a publisher, a collector.
-The side that “comes and goes” connects: it’ll be clients and workers.
+The side which we expect to “be there” binds: it'll be a server, a broker, a publisher, a collector.
+The side that “comes and goes” connects: it'll be clients and workers.
 Remembering this will help you design better ZeroMQ architectures.

 ### Exploring ROUTER Sockets
-Let’s look at ROUTER sockets a little closer.
-We’ve already seen how they work by routing individual messages to specific connections.
-I’ll explain in more detail how we identify those connections, and what a ROUTER socket does when it can’t send a message.
+Let's look at ROUTER sockets a little closer.
+We've already seen how they work by routing individual messages to specific connections.
+I'll explain in more detail how we identify those connections, and what a ROUTER socket does when it can't send a message.

 #### Identities and Addresses
 The identity concept in ZeroMQ refers specifically to ROUTER sockets and how they identify the connections they have to other sockets.
 More broadly, identities are used as addresses in the reply envelope.
-In most cases, the identity is arbitrary and local to the ROUTER socket: it’s a lookup key in a hash table.
+In most cases, the identity is arbitrary and local to the ROUTER socket: it's a lookup key in a hash table.
 Independently, a peer can have an address that is physical (a network endpoint like “tcp://192.168.55.117:5670”) or logical (a UUID or email address or other unique key).

 An application that uses a ROUTER socket to talk to specific peers can convert a logical address to an identity if it has built the necessary hash table.
 Because ROUTER sockets only announce the identity of a connection (to a specific peer) when that peer sends a message, you can only really reply to a message, not spontaneously talk to a peer.